 And here’s my solution:

 Save the money for the real veterans, with real problems, who need real help.
-Once the promise of easy money is gone, PTSD posers and fakers will stop flooding the system.
+Once the promise of easy money is gone, veterans faking disability will stop flooding the system.
 If the system isn’t flooded with thousands upon thousands of liars and scammers, the notorious “VA backlog” for PTSD patients will disappear, which will make it easier for real patients to get treatment.

 And that’s the entire point: to make sure the deserving get the help they need.

 Every time I write about PTSD fraud or abuses – every time – I’m deluged by the same angry comments.
 “PTSD is real!
 You’re the reason vets don’t get help!
 All veterans are heroes!
 ‘Murica!”